Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 Here Is Where My Sun Blocking Wardrobe Dollars Will Be Going

-As I am at a different time in my life from most of you needing protection, that protection is easier.
+As I am at a different time in my life from what I have ever been before.
 My family is all grown with children of their own.
+I now can control the hours I am in the sun.

 We don’t stay out in the heat like we are having this year here in the hill country of Central Texas.
 We are also in a drought so outside is not getting much attention.
 If things don’t change soon, the water restrictions will go into effect.
 Watering a yard is not on our agenda.